 Cultural historian Eric Lott has written and lectured widely on the politics of U.S. literature, music, performance, and intellectual life.
 He received his Ph.D. in English from Columbia University and taught for more than twenty years at the University of Virginia, where he was director of graduate studies in English from 1997 to 2000.
 He has published dozens of articles, essays, and reviews in books and journals such as the Village Voice, the Nation, the Chronicle of Higher Education, Social Text, PMLA, Representations, and American Quarterly.
 His book Black Mirror: The Cultural Contradictions of American Racism was published in 2017 by Harvard University Press, and he is also the author of The Disappearing Liberal Intellectual (2006) and Love and Theft: Blackface Minstrelsy and the American Working Class (1993), which won the MLA’s Best First Book Prize, among other awards, and recently appeared in a twentieth-anniversary edition.
-He is on the editorial board of Criticism.
+He is on the editorial board of Criticism, ASAP Journal, and others.

 - Black Mirror: The Cultural Contradictions of American Racism (Harvard UP, 2017)

 - The Disappearing Liberal Intellectual (Basic Books, 2006)

 - Love and Theft: Blackface Minstrelsy and the American Working Class (Oxford UP, 1993; 2nd ed., 2013)

 - "Not Quite Dying: Late Bowie," Blackstar Rising and the Purple Reign, ed.
 Daphne Brooks (Duke UP, 2022).